aroch17/RESTful-API/README.md

-# First RESTful API
+# Cafe and Internet API

- A working API with documentation.
+A RESTful API to rate cafes and their internet connections.

+Documentation available here: